pentandra/lifepreserver/content/blog/opening-knowledge/index.markdown

 _We live in the information age.
 Why does knowledge need to be opened up?_

 Knowledge is trapped right now in books, on the Web, and in people's heads.
-Transferring knowledge from one person to another is harder than it needs to be, often requiring a lot of background explanations because the connections in logic are not linear.
-Research, at its essence, is simply structured learning, and is the process of connecting pieces of information together to create a new piece of knowledge.
+If our goal is to make light and understanding _more accessible_ to everyone, we need more than access to libraries and other repositories of knowledge.
+We need to lower or remove barriers to the transfer of knowledge from one person to another.
+Transferring knowledge is harder than it needs to be, often requiring a lot of explanatory background information because the connections in logic of a particular nugget of knowledge are not linear.
+Research, at its essence, is simply structured learning, and is the process of connecting pieces of information together to create a new nugget of knowledge.
+We need easier ways to share these nuggets of knowledge.
+We also need to be able to share knowledge in more open, personal ways.
 Knowledge needs to be accessible in whatever way people think.
-We also need to be able to share knowledge in more open, personal ways.

 A library in France is a good metaphor for how knowledge is trapped and inaccessible right now.
 If you look at <a href="#fig:squarehead">the picture below</a>, you notice that this library, officially named <span lang="fr">La Tête au Carré</span> (The Square Head), looks like a well-formed classical bust, up to the bottom lip.
-The rest is obscured by the opaque aluminum block that is the top four stories of the building.
-Due to the design of the library, nobody can see into the building from the outside, but the people inside can see out.
-This library could be full of the most enjoyable literature, but nobody would know that from looking at it.
-You would have to go inside and peruse the selection to find out.
+The rest is obscured by the opaque aluminum block that is the top four stories of the library.
+It's hard to tell whether the library is depicting someone male or female, old or young, happy or sad.
+Neither can you tell what is in his or her mind, or even what he or she is thinking.
+Due to the design of it's exterior covering, nobody can see into the library from the outside, but the people inside can see out.

 <figure id="fig:squarehead" class="img" property="schema:image" resource="#squarehead" typeof="schema:ImageObject">
   <img property="schema:contentUrl" src="square_head.jpg" class="static" alt="Tête carrée, or Square Head, a library in Nice, France" />